Just Stop Oil Sunflowers protest: Protest and bail

 The pair entered the gallery at around 11 am the next day and entered room 43 with two cans of Heinz Cream of Tomato soup, superglue, and a loaf of bread.
-After waiting for more than ten minutes for a group of schoolchildren to move out of the way, the pair removed their jackets to reveal white shirts with Just Stop Oil slogans, threw their soup at the painting, glued themselves to the wall, and demanded to know whether art was worth more than life, food, and justice.
-A nervous Plummer deviated from their (Note: Both Holland and Plummer use singular they pronouns.) plan and was still talking about dying mangroves by the time the guards had cleared the gallery, meaning Holland did not get to deliver their speech.
+After waiting for more than ten minutes for a group of schoolchildren to move out of the way, the pair removed their jackets to reveal white shirts with Just Stop Oil slogans, threw their soup at the painting, glued themselves to the wall, and asked onlookers whether art was worth more than life, food, and justice.
+A nervous Plummer deviated from their (Note: Both Holland and Plummer identify as non-binary and use singular they pronouns.) plan and was still talking about dying mangroves by the time the guards had cleared the gallery, meaning Holland did not get to deliver their speech.
 The acid in the soup eroded some of the frame's patina and left permanent pale streaks, causing £10,000 damage.
 A supporter filmed the act for publicity purposes.

 The protest caused worldwide outrage, though some complainants were assuaged by the fact that the painting was behind glass and was itself unharmed.
 The pair received significant homophobic abuse from social media and right-wing newspapers following the incident, though their actions inspired several subsequent climate activists to throw food at paintings around the world, including mashed potato in Germany at a Claude Monet painting and maple syrup in Canada at an Emily Carr painting.
 Plummer became one of the organisation's most recognised faces, though Holland stepped back from frontline activism after seeing the effect their protests had had on their family.

 The pair were arrested and charged with criminal damage and aggravated trespass and pleaded not guilty at Westminster Magistrates' Court on the grounds that they had caused no damage to the painting.
-They were released on bail on the condition that they did not enter galleries or museums and or possess paint or adhesive substances in a public place, following which they took the Tube to a safe house still wearing their prison uniforms.
+They were released on bail on the condition that they did not enter galleries or museums, or possess paint or adhesive substances in a public place, following which they took the Tube to a safe house still wearing their prison uniforms.
 Surreptitious photos of them laughing during the journey were sent to a tabloid, which resulted in further outraged newspaper stories.
 In an interview with Damian Whitworth of The Times published in July 2024, Plummer stated that they had felt "empowered" by the soup throwing incident, as they felt they were "seizing back power from the systems that are hell-bent on destroying us and destroying everything we know and love".